CoquiCoders/beta-book/more_user_testing_and_validation_phase/backend.md

 # The technology

-The application is a node.js webapp.
-Here is the repo: https://github.com/codeforamerica/primerpeso

 To integrate with current CRMs we decided to propose a webhook.

 Integration is one of the many problems of software development for government.
-Because many different departments may have different systems and even different use cases for interacting with your application, it is often not feasible to try to integrate with every different system.
+Many different departments may have different systems and even different use cases for interacting with your application, it is often not feasible to try to integrate with every different system.

 Once you accept that, there are several ways that your application can provide in order to empower external developers (AKA developers who you have no control over and no interaction with) to work with your system.
 The API is a great way of doing this and a well known one.
 However, it's not always the right solution.